EHB-MCT/assignment-2-Zani10/README.md

 4. Initialize Supabase:
    - Create a new Supabase project
-   - Run the database schema from `progress.md`
+   - Run the database schema for users and user_interactions
    - Set up row level security policies

 5. Start the development server: